 The gun’s weight may also affect its portability.
 Most massage guns weigh in at about 2-2.5 lbs.
 If it gets heavier than that, it might become difficult to carry and use.

 Massage guns are high-value investments—no question about that.
-That’s why product warranty is important.
+That’s why a product warranty is important.
 It assures you that you can turn to the manufacturer in case you discover any defects.
-Check the warranty coverage period and the process on how to avail the warranty.
+Check the warranty coverage period and the process on how to avail of the warranty.
 Consider the ease of claim especially if you will buy the product abroad.

 Pro tip: Pay attention to the gun’s body material as well.
 A low-grade plastic could compromise the durability of the device.
 You don’t want your gun to break after just a few months of usage.

 Can deep tissue massage guns boost my Functional Threshold Power (FTP)?

 Short answer: Not by itself.
 But it can definitely help improve your FTP.

 FTP refers to the average power a cyclist can produce within 60 minutes.
 It is expressed in watts per kilo.
 It indicates how fit you are and how long you can sustain the same amount of effort over a specific period of time.

 Philipp Diegner enumerates five ways to improve your FTP.
 He is a performance analyst and professional cycling coach.